On the Viability of Monocular Depth Pre-training for Semantic Segmentation: Introduction

-Of course, since annotated datasets are available, it makes sense to use them if the goal is to maximize downstream performance.
-For instance, training a depth network after ImageNet initialization yields better depth estimates than one pre-trained from scratch.
-This is not surprising considering the volume of annotated images available in classification benchmarks.
+{\bf Findings.} Pre-training for depth estimation improves the performance of downstream semantic segmentation across different experimental settings.
+Particularly, we show that depth estimation is indeed a viable pre-training option as compared to existing methods (\cref{tab:self_supervised}).
+For example, compared to classification, using depth on average improves by 5.8\% mIoU and 5.2\% pixel accuracy on KITTI.
 As a sanity check, we test both a depth network pre-trained from scratch and one trained after ImageNet initialization, and both outperform classification-based pre-training in downstream semantic segmentation.
 To control the effect of our choice of architecture, we used our pre-trained encoder to initialize a standard semantic segmentation network \cite{chen2017deeplab}.
 We observed similar findings on Cityscapes and NYU-V2 regardless of how depth training is supervised.
 Inferring depth without explicit supervision typically involves minimizing the prediction error, just like optical flow.
-The difference is the variable with respect to which the minimization is performed: Whereas depth is a positive-valued scalar map, optical flow is a vector field, where each displacement has two degrees of freedom.
 Somewhat surprisingly, not only does pre-training for depth outperform optical flow, but the latter is often worse than random initialization (Fig.~\ref{fig:flow}).
+One may also argue that observed improvements mainly come from the availability of in-domain pre-training data for depth.
+To test this conjecture, we fine-tune a depth model \cite{depthanything} trained on large-scale out-of-domain data.
+Improvements in semantic segmentation reveal that when trained at scale, depth models show strong transferability to unseen downstream data domains.